isamarin/lri-rs/README.md

 ### lri-rs
 A Rust crate for parsing LRI files.
 This library isn't perfect, but it works enough to be able to grab image data from the files.

+The code here is a mess, but I'm working to improve it.
+Reading the metadata from the LRI files is weird!
+It's all in protobuf messages and those protobuf messages make *a lot* or stuff "optional".
+We end up with a lot of duplicated data

 ### prism
 Breaks an LRI into the individual images it contains
 `prism <lri> <output_directory>`